Demand-chain management: Demand-driven supply-chain assessment

 The importance of supply chain and operations audit process which represents a fundamental step to support improvement projects.
-According to study of Salama, the core element of audits is the diagnostic stage and that no audit can be considered successful unless it really provides a thorough understanding of how the constituent elements of an organization interact with one another (e.g., people, processes and technologies), that is the interactions which constrain the system, and how these interactions are reflected on the market-driven performance.
+According to study by Salama et al, the core element of audits is the diagnostic stage and that no audit can be considered successful unless it really provides a thorough understanding of how the constituent elements of an organization interact with one another (e.g., people, processes and technologies), that is the interactions which constrain the system, and how these interactions are reflected on the market-driven performance.
 The provided a set of features and requirements for an audit methodology that can be considered when developing a DDSC assessment: